erling6232/imagedata/paper.md

 The DICOM plugin can read complete series, sorting the data as requested into multidimensional arrays.
-Input and output data can be accessed on various locations, including local files, DICOM servers and XNAT servers.
+Input and output data can be accessed on various locations, including local files, DICOM servers and XNAT[@marcus2007] servers.
 The Series class enables NumPy and derived libraries to work on medical images, simplifying input and output.

 An added benefit is the conversion between different image formats.
-_E.g._, a pipeline based on a clinical DICOM series can be converted to NIfTI, processed by some NIfTI-based tool (_e.g._ FreeSurfer).
+_E.g._, a pipeline based on a clinical DICOM series can be converted to NIfTI, processed by some NIfTI-based tool (_e.g._ FSL[@FSL2004]).
-Finally, the result can be converted back to DICOM, and stored as a new series in PACS.
+Finally, the result can be converted back to DICOM, and stored as a new series in PACS (Picture Archive and Communication System).

 A viewer is included, allowing the display of a stack of images, including modifying window width and centre, and scrolling through 3D and 4D image stacks.